io-gui/io/docs/elements/collapsable.md

 When clicked or activated by space/enter key, it toggles the visibility of the child elements defined as `elements` property.

-When focused, arrow keys will change focus to the nearest focusable element in the chosen direction.

 #### Properties ####

 | Property | Type | Description | Default |